lnalborczyk/phd_thesis/docs/07-chap7.md

 ### Procedure

 Upon arriving at the laboratory, participants were asked whether they had recently been involved in a traffic accident.
 No participant was excluded on this basis.
 Participants then completed the BDI-II-NL questionnaire.
-XX participants were excluded on the basis of a BDI-II-NL score greater than 29.
+No participant was excluded on the basis of a BDI-II-NL score greater than 29.
 Afterwards, participants were given a brief verbal overview of the experiment by the experimenter, before the experimenter definitely leaves the room.
 The participant then started the experiment on a computer.
 The experiment was programmed with the OpenSesame software program [@mathot_opensesame_2012].

 After filling-in the consent form, participants watched a series of short (around 30s each) neutral video clips for a total duration of 5mn in order to neutralise pre-existing mood differences between participants [@marchetti_brief_2018;@samson_eliciting_2015].
 Then, participants filled-in baseline measurements of state rumination (BSRI) and state affects (PANAS).
 Afterwards, participants went through either a rumination or a problem-solving thinking induction, as described previously.
 Following this induction, participants filled-in again the BSRI questionnaire to check whether the rumination induction was successful in inducing rumination.
 Participants in each group were then randomly allocated to either a 5-min articulatory suppression condition (gum-chewing) or a 5-min finger-tapping condition, resulting in four groups of participants.
 Following the motor activity, participants filled-in again both the BSRI and the PANAS questionnaires.
 Then, participants filled-in the RRS questionnaire to assess their propensity to ruminate in daily life.